 The rules for determining the final packet are unchanged from [1].
 The reception of a data packet with a data length less than the negotiated blocksize is the final packet.
-If the blocksize is greater than the size of the packet, the first packet is the final packet.
-If amount of data to be transferred is an integral multiple of the blocksize, an extra data packet containing no data is sent to end the transfer.
+If the blocksize is greater than the amount of data to be transfered, the first packet is the final packet.
+If the amount of data to be transfered is an integral multiple of the blocksize, an extra data packet containing no data is sent to end the transfer.